Coon Rapids, Iowa

 Coon Rapids is a city in Carroll and Guthrie counties in the U.S. state of Iowa.
-The population was 1,300 at the 2020 census, which is a decrease of 5 from the 2000.
+The population was 1,300 at the 2020 census, which is a decrease of 5 from the 2000 census.
 The small portion of Coon Rapids that lies in Guthrie County is part of the Des Moines–West Des Moines Metropolitan Statistical Area.

 History

-Wheeling and dealing in public land marked the emergence of Carroll county.
-The county seat, Carrollton, was built on land given by two Fort Des Moines speculators.
-Two savvy Carrollton residents, Crocket Ribble and Jacob Cretsinger decided to try their hand in real estate.
+Crocket Ribble and Jacob Cretsinger, residents of Carrollton (the county seat of Carroll County at the time), decided to try their hand in real estate.
 They purchased land along the Middle Raccoon River, built a saw and grist mill and went into business in 1864.
 Between the impact of the Civil War and later national panics, frontier settlement slowed down.
-However, the partners were able to establish a post office, named Coon Rapids; become a stop on stage coach service to Sioux City.
-Returning civil war veterans, William Minnich and his brother in law, Michael Shettler saw potential in the hamlet.
+However, the partners were able to establish a post office, named Coon Rapids; it soon became a stop for stagecoach service to Sioux City.
+Returning civil war veterans, William Minnich and his brother-in-law, Michael Shettler, saw potential in the hamlet.
 After purchasing land, they submitted a plat for the village of Coon Rapids and built what would become a store-hotel and home for the Shettler family.
 Minnich maintained his farm in adjoining Guthrie County.
 Between 1870 and 1880, the hamlet grew as former farmers became merchants and tradesmen and newcomers came to the area.
-In addition to the Mill, the town had several general stores offering an array of goods, a hardware store, implement dealer and the all important real estate agent.
+In addition to the Mill, the town had several general stores offering an array of goods, a hardware store, implement dealer and the all-important real estate agent.